bstrahija/assets-ci/README.markdown

     <?php Assets::js_group('head',   array('libs/modernizr.js')); ?>
     <?php Assets::js_group('footer', array('plugins.js', 'script.js')); ?>

+For JS groups you can specify a third parameter to apply JavaScript packer regardless of configured option:

+    <?php Assets::js_group('packed', array('plugins.js', 'script.js'), true); ?>

 The same thing will work with CSS files.
 You can use this to show groups of CSS files for specific pages: